 An overwhelming number of personal characteristics can be predicted online based on location data.
 This can reveal user’s private information like the illnesses based on the specialist he/she has been visiting, vacation locations he/she has been to and many others.
 This is a privacy attack.
 This information can also be leaked on third-party applications and can have unauthorized access.
 It is easy to oversee the privacy threats that location-based services can impose.

-The goal of this thesis is to acquaint users about the consequences and the predictability of the future visits.
-This is achieved by making location predictions based on location-based data received for a few weeks.
+In this regard, the goal of this thesis is to acquaint users about the consequences and the predictability of the future visits.
+This is achieved by making location predictions based on the data collected over a considerable period of time, e.g., over a few weeks.
 The future location predictions are shown to the users with confidence percentages.

 1.1 Motivation

 The location-based data can tell a lot about the user.
-If the location-based data is received for a few weeks, it is easy to answer questions like, where does user live/work?
+If the location-based data is collected over a few weeks, it is easy to answer questions like, where does the user live/work?
 Where is the user’s club/gym?
 What restaurant does he/she likes?
 Where is he/she on weekends?
 Which hospital has he/she been visiting?
 All the answers to these questions can give an insight about the user’s private life and whereabouts.
-After a few weeks of data, the algorithm can precisely define the user’s movement trends, his/her favorite places, his/her lifestyle and so on.
+After collecting a few weeks of data, the algorithm can precisely define the user’s movement trends, his/her favorite places, his/her lifestyle and so on.
 With continuous learning, this data can be updated and have the user’s “home” location and “work” location updated with time.
 This is a privacy attack which makes use of the user’s past location data.
 Several cases have been emerged in the past where the location data is used unlawfully.
 For example, Michael Cunningham and his family [4] was tracked for 24 hours for a period of two months using a GPS device.
 This was initiated as investigation on whether he filled out his time sheets at work accurately.
 Cunningham was terminated at work based on the GPS data reports which tracked his whereabouts outside the working hours as well, in which he lied about being at work.

 This private data is often distributed to third parties.
 This could be an attack on user’s private life, compromising user privacy and sharing his data with other applications, friends and family.
 With the advancement of Artificial Intelligence and Machine Learning, it has become even easier to exploit this data, understand bulk geographic data and infer meanings from several locations.